-Growing up in a small town in rural Northeast Indiana, where every other household had a garden in the backyard, surrounded by millions of acres of cornfields, soybean crops, and hog farms, I’ve known the difference between farming and gardening since I can remember.
+Growing up in a small town in rural Northeast Indiana, where every other household had a garden in the backyard, surrounded by millions of acres of cornfields, soybean crops, and hog farms, I learned the difference between farming and gardening as a kid.

 But, with the rise of supermarkets, and most people living in cities these days, not everyone understands the differences between the two concepts.